ryan-anil/aws-comprehend-folktales-project/README.md

 ## Folktales folder

 This folder contains the full text files of the folk tales, one corresponding to each geographic region.
-This is the text that was read in by Comprehend to yield the NER results.
+This text is read in by Comprehend to yield the NER results.

 ## ner-results